“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and

 Victory over fornication comes by fleeing from it.

-“Fornication” is a plague in High Schools, Universities, and other parts of our society.
+“Fornication” is a plague in High Schools, Universities, and society.
 Immorality does not begin in High School anymore; it starts in Grade School.

 The church is not exempt either.
 Immorality is so common in society that it also finds its way into the church.

 The sin of fornication is so powerful that we cannot conquer it by willpower.
 The only way we can gain victory over it is not to put ourselves in situations where Satan will tempt us.